- What is Business Analysis?

 - Strategic Analysis — relates to initial and planning stages of the project.
-Allows to identify the challenges, assess possible solutions, elucidate business requirements, help to determine global goals and local objectives of the projects.
-Attained information improves management process of the project.
+Allows to identify the challenges, assess possible solutions, elucidate business requirements, help to determine the global goals and local objectives of the projects.
+Attained information improves the management process of the project.

 - Tactical Analysis — goes through every stage of the project.
-Allows to choose most viable solutions and ensure that everything meets the expectations.
+Allows to choose the most viable solutions and ensure that everything meets the expectations.
 Used to flesh out the requirements and break them down into tasks inside the backlog.

-- Operational Analysis — relates to business aspects of the project.
+- Operational Analysis — relates to the business aspects of the project.
 Focused on studying the ways of managing the project and looking for opportunities for its improvement.
 Allows adapting the working process to maximum effectiveness by finding weak points and waste elements.
 Directly affects iteration planning.

 It is hard to overestimate the role of business analyst in software development.
 The very existence of the project is largely dependent on qualified business analysis.

 Without a clear scope, established requirements, intricate planning, and adequate communication — chances are the project will crumble on its weight before gaining substance.